sympy/sympy/doc/src/tutorial/intro.rst

 A More Interesting Example
 ==========================

-The above example starts to show how we can compute with exact numbers using SymPy.
+The above example starts to show how we can manipulate irrational numbers exactly using SymPy.
 But it is much more powerful than that.
-Symbolic computation systems (which by the way, are also often called computer algebra systems, or just CASs) such as SymPy are capable of computing with symbolic expressions with variables.
+Symbolic computation systems (which by the way, are also often called computer algebra systems, or just CASs) such as SymPy are capable of computing symbolic expressions with variables.

 As we will see later, in SymPy, variables are defined using ``symbols``.
 Unlike many symbolic manipulation systems, variables in SymPy must be defined